hopsoft/han/readme.md

 These resource(s) can typically transition to other states.
 HAN facilitates this navigation by communicating the possibilities.

+At it's core, HAN defines the response, resource, & transitions.
+The resource can be either a single object or a list of objects.

 **Note:** *HAN does not make assumptions about API consumers.*
 *Neither does it presume to dictate UI concerns.*